ucfopen/Materia-Docs/_developers/engine-core.md

 ## Materia.Engine.sendStorage

-Do not use directly, UseSee Materia.Storage.Manager
+Do not use directly, See [materia.scoremanager.js](score-manager.html)

 ## Materia.Engine.disableResizeInterval